ankitasikdar/cse2122/homework/homework-stack.markdown

 *Note : I will be using just binary operators and integers(0-9) when entering an expression for evaluation.

-You can test your program on these example expressions :
+You can test your program on these example expressions (for invalid expressions, print a suitable error message) :

 a) 5 7 + 2 - 8 4 * +

 b) 3 1 -